M.A.E.S. Course – LONDON 2021

 Movement Analysis & Education Strategies

-Specialist course for Paediatric Therapists who want to gain new insights, increased knowledge and develop their clinical reasoning and treatment skills in relation to children with Cerebral Palsy and similar neurodevelopmental conditions.
+A specialist course for Paediatric Therapists (PT,OT,SLT) who want to gain new insights, increased knowledge and develop their clinical reasoning and treatment skills for children with Cerebral Palsy

 - Learn to treat dynamically